Cross Connection Testing

 Homeowners must ensure no cross-connections exist on their property that could contaminate their water supply.
 Click here to learn more about water backflow

-If the device passes all three tests, the device can be returned to service.
+The device must pass all three tests before it can be returned to service.
 If the device fails, it must be serviced prior to the device being returned to service.
+Otherwise, it can be subject to fines and the property can even face interruption of water services.